The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 Figure \ref{fig:absfidmag_redshift} shows the scatter plot between this absolute magnitude in the [5000] band and redshift of the objects, together with the respective approximate selection limit, in both the SDSS I/II and BOSS samples.
-Even before calculating the luminosity function properly, this plot alone can give a number of qualitative insights into the luminosity function of these two subsamples of post-starburst galaxies.
+The selection limits are calculated from the coadded spectrum of the sample, showing the absolute magnitude corresponding to when the spectrum is scaled to match the selection limits of the respective surveys.
+Even before calculating the luminosity function properly, this plot gives a number of qualitative insights into the luminosity function of these two subsamples of post-starburst galaxies.

-First of all, there is a dramatic difference between the luminosity ranges the post-starburst galaxies lie at low and high redshift, as seen by comparing the SDSS Main Galaxy sample and the BOSS CMASS sample.
+First of all, there is a dramatic difference between the luminosity ranges over which the post-starburst galaxies lie at low and high redshift, as seen by comparing the SDSS Main Galaxy Sample and the BOSS CMASS Sample.
 The low-redshift sample ranges from $-19$ to $-23$ magnitude, while the high-redshift sample ranges from $-22$ to $-24$ magnitude and even brighter.
-It is noteworthy that there are very few low-redshift post-starburst galaxies brighter than $-23$ magnitude, even though if luminous galaxies existed at low redshift they would certainly have been observed and selected into the sample.
+It is noteworthy that there are very few low-redshift post-starburst galaxies brighter than $-23$ magnitude, even though if luminous galaxies existed at low redshift they would certainly have been observed and selected into the sample, although this could be due to small volume sampled.
 From this, we expect that the number density of luminous post-starburst galaxies at high redshift is significantly higher than that at low redshift; this is a downsizing trend.

-This trend can also be seen within the low and high redshift sample separately.
+This trend can also be seen within the low and high redshift samples separately.
 For example, at redshift $z\sim0.1$ there are fewer galaxies at $-23$ magnitude than at redshift $z\sim0.2$, and also at redshift $z\sim0.55$ there are fewer galaxies at $-23.5$ magnitude than at $z\sim0.75$.
-Therefore we expect just from this plot that the luminosity functions of post-starburst galaxies as a function of redshift should show a downsizing trend.
-In other words, luminous post-starburst galaxies should be more abundant at higher redshift.
+Therefore we expect just from this plot (Figure \ref{fig:absfidmag_redshift}) that the luminosity functions of post-starburst galaxies as a function of redshift should show a downsizing trend.
+In other words, luminous post-starburst galaxies are more abundant at higher redshift.
+Quantifying this requires taking into account the selection effects and the fact that the effective volume of the survey is larger at higher redshift, as we will do in what follows.